-11

-ELIZABETH - BIOSHOCK INFINITE

-BioShock Infinite's resident Disney Princess can be a total pain in the arse for most of the game - especially when she's flouncing around somewhere when you're trying to get things done, or when she's constantly yelling "Booker, catch" because she happened to find a penny - but she is genuinely quite useful and quite good company some of the time.
-She throws ammo in battle, she opens tears to help you escape and though you could probably do without her pet Songbird tailing you the whole time, her influence is positive overall.
+ELIZABETH - BIOSHOCK INFINITE BioShock Infinite's resident Disney Princess can be a total pain in the ass for most of the game-especially when she's flouncing around somewhere when you're trying to get things done, or when she's constantly yelling "Booker, catch" when she finds a coin-but she is genuinely quite useful and quite good company some of the time.
+She throws ammo in battle, she opens tears to help you escape, and though you could probably do without her pet Songbird tailing you, her influence is positive.
 Without her, you'd just be another grumpy, middle-aged dude, after all.

-10 DORIAN - DRAGON AGE: INQUISITION

-Dragon Age is all about the sexy - uh, I mean helpful companions that you manage to recruit during your adventures.
+10 DORIAN - DRAGON AGE: INQUISITION Dragon Age is all about the sexy-uh, helpful companions that you manage to recruit during your adventures.
 Whether you're more into your ten-foot BDSM beef-men like Iron Bull, or your quieter, friendlier, boring types like Alistair or Cullen, there's something for everyone.
 So why have I chosen sassy mage Dorian?
 Because, in case you can't tell, I like my companions sassy, and they don't come much sassier than Dorian.
-He's well-dressed, smart, flirty and the kind of guy I'd probably be friends with in real life.
+He's well-dressed, smart, flirty, and the kind of guy I'd be friends with in real life.
 (I'd totally have a secret crush on him, too.
 Shhhhh.)

-extra

 09

 ROACH - THE WITCHER

 "How can you put Roach on this list?" you cry.
 "Saying Roach is a good companion is like saying a handful of salt is a nutritious meal."
-Okay, I get your point - Roach's flawed Al and apparent inability to avoid trees makes her possibly the worst horse in existence, let alone in videogames.
+Okay, I get your point-Roach's flawed AI and apparent inability to avoid trees makes her possibly the worst horse in videogames.
 When you call her, she'll often magically appear halfway up a cliff.
 And when you try to ride her down mountains, sometimes she hovers, legs curled under her like a dead spider.
-Sigh.
 In short, she's terrible.
 And I love her anyway, because at least she's a memorably bad horse.
-And there's nothing quite like galloping across the wide-open plains with her.
+And there's nothing quite like galloping across the plains with her.

-GARRUS - MASS
+08 GARRUS - MASS EFFECT

 If you liked Dorian, you'll love Garrus.
-Unlike my favourite mage, Garrus is quiet, shy and nervous around you.
+Unlike my favorite mage, Garrus is quiet, shy, and nervous around you.
 He's a sweet boy.
 Well, he's a sweet cat-beetle-thing that, in BioWare's confusingly gendered world, counts as a 'boy' and, ah, let's just not get into what's going on in Garrus' spacepants, okay?
 It's not important.
-What is important is that he's absolutely adorable, and he made legions of Mass Effect fans fall deeply in love with a cat-beetle-thing despite that being kinda gross, and that's one hell of an achievement.
+What is important is that he's absolutely adorable, and he made legions of Mass Effect fans fall deeply in love with a catbeetle-thing, and that's one hell of an achievement.
 Space-marry us, Garrus!

 07

 ALYX VANCE - HALF-LIFE 2

 Gordon Freeman must be a hard man to be friends with.
 He doesn't say anything, and though that might make him a good listener, it makes him terrible at almost everything else.
 What do you want for dinner, Gords?
 Nothing?
 Okay.
 Where should we go on holiday, G-Dog?
 Nowhere?
 Cool.
-His righthand woman Alyx Vance deserves a goddamn medal for putting up with the taciturn crowbar boy, and she deserves a bunch of extra medals for actually being very good at her job (her job being taking care of Gordon).
+His right-hand woman Alyx Vance deserves a goddamn medal for putting up with the taciturn crowbar boy, and she deserves a bunch of extra medals for actually being very good at her job (her job being taking care of Gordon).
 And what thanks does she get?
 NOTHING.
-I'm not sure Gordon really appreciates having such a kick-ass friend like Alex.
+Does Gordon even appreciate such a kickass friend?